polyfy/polylith/readme.md

 poly test :all :dev
 ```
 ```
-projects to run tests from: command-line, development
+Projects to run tests from: command-line, development

 Running tests from the command-line project, including 2 bricks and 1 project: user, cli, command-line